-He was writing about the F.F.V.--the First Families of Virginia, the elite caste of slave-owning aristocracy--but Mark Twain might have been channeling a lousy sportswriter, a old-school bench coach, or Sam Dyson, the Texas Rangers’ relief pitcher who last week gave up a series-clinching home run to José Bautista and then told him to “respect the game.”
+He was writing about the F.F.V.–the First Families of Virginia, the elite caste of slave-owning aristocracy–but Mark Twain might have been channeling a lousy sportswriter, a old-school bench coach, or Sam Dyson, the Texas Rangers’ relief pitcher who last week gave up a series-clinching home run to José Bautista and then told him to “respect the game.”
 The Toronto Blue Jays’ Dominican outfielder walloped a three-run homer and flipped his bat in celebration, a violation of baseball’s “unwritten rules” against showboating.
-In his 1892 classic Pudd’nhead Wilson meets Jose Bautista
+In his 1892 classic Pudd’nhead Wilson, Twain wrote that the F.F.V.

 I’m teaching Mark Twain’s Pudd’nhead Wilson, a farce about biological definitions of race written in 1894, in the depths of the post-Reconstruction era.
-It is a comic genre story about slavery that mocks the racial definitions and distinctions upon which so many of American society’s other values--family, generosity, motherhood, “gentlemanliness,” the law, etc.--rested.
-Its setting is a Mississippi River town … Continue reading “Sold down the river”
+It is a comic genre story about slavery that mocks the racial definitions and distinctions upon which so many of American society’s other values–family, generosity, motherhood, “gentlemanliness,” the law, etc.–rested.